damiant/dust/docs/watch-app.md

 - **WatchConnectivity has no entitlements requirement** — no App Group, no special capability.
 Just the same Team on all targets and the watch app embedded in the iOS app.
-- **Delivery when the watch app is closed**: if the watch app isn't running, `sendCamp` falls back to the application context; the target appears the next time the watch app is opened (the watch reads the pending context on activation).
-A "reachable" live message is only used while the watch app is active.
+- **Delivery when the watch app is closed**: `sendCatalog` always writes the application context; the catalog appears the next time the watch app is opened.
+A reachable live message also refreshes an already-open watch app.
 - **Compatibility**: embedding a watchOS 10 companion app needs **Xcode 15+**, and it only pairs with an iPhone running **iOS 17+**.
 The iOS app's own deployment target must be high enough to embed the watch app.